 NWOBHM's Blitzkrieg began life in 1980 in Leicester, England.
 The lads had chosen the moniker subsequent to the composition of a song about invading Martians!
 The name caused some trouble for the band in later tours in mainland Europe however.
 The initial line-up was Jim Sirotto, bassist Steve English, drummer Steve Abbey and a female singer called Sarah Aldwinckle.
-As Split Image, the band was in fact influenced by New Wave!
+As Split Image, New Wave in fact influenced the band!
 The band's debut demo and the Neat Records 7" Buried Alive are considered classics.
 The 7" was reportedly limited to 2,500 copies although a second version with a different back cover was also pressed.
-In late 1981 the songs Too Wild To Tame, Hell To Pay and Vikings were recorded for a Blitzkrieg single that never happened and Avenger Subsequently re-recorded Too Wild To Tame.
+In late 1981, the songs Too Wild To Tame, Hell To Pay and Vikings were recorded for a Blitzkrieg single that never happened and Avenger Subsequently re-recorded Too Wild To Tame.
 The band's debut was already a reunion after Ross had left Satan and the band began finally recording songs, which were composed four to five years earlier.
 The band eventually turned into a Brian Ross project with numerous line-up changes.
 At one point Ross left to try his luck with Satan only later to reform the band – after a bout of first managing and then singing for Lone Wolf.
-Apparently, the ‘reformation’ was meant to be a one-off exorcism of sorts which ended up being a new era for the band instead.
+Apparently, the ‘reformation’ was meant to be a one-off exorcism of sorts, which ended up being a new era for the band instead.
 The band again split in the late-80's only to be reformed a year later.
 Moore was invited to fill in again in 1991 on bass.

 Ten was the old EP plus new tracks.
 1996 meant a new tour of Europe for the band.
 This EP featured former Avenger drummer Gary Young who was a member of the band from 1990 to 1995.

 A new line-up would not only release an album in 2002, but also perform at festivals in the USA and Germany.
 In August of 2001 Blitzkrieg is reformed With Brian Ross, guitarists Tony J. Liddle and Paul Nesbitt, drummer Phil Brews and bassist Andy Galloway.
-This line-up recorded the Absolute Power album which was released in 2002.
-In the autumn of that year Tony J. Liddle is replaced by Ken Johnson and the line-up made the Absolutely Live album of 2004.
-Then in January, 2004 Galloway was replaced by Paul Brews on bass.
+This line-up recorded the Absolute Power album, which was released in 2002.
+In the autumn of that year, Tony J. Liddle is replaced by Ken Johnson and the line-up made the Absolutely Live album of 2004.
+Then in January 2004, Galloway was replaced by Paul Brews on bass.

 Blitzkrieg is known to some because of Metallica's cover version of the song Blitzkrieg.
 Avenger bassist Mick Moore contacted Metallian to relate how this song originally came about.
 According to the man, Ian Jones and he, who were both in Axe Victim, had rehearsed a faster version of the song Hocus Pocus by the Dutch progressive rock band Focus.
 According to Moore, Jones misplayed the riff, which resulted in the song Blitzkrieg - Moore-penned changes and all - which was originally named Bitch.
 A month or so later Jones departed from Axe Victim to Blitzkrieg and introduced the riff and the song to the latter band.
 The song is completed with lyrics by singer Ross and a part by Jim Sirotto.
-This song is made into a limited edition of 1,000 copies which is sold at gigs.
+This song is made into a limited edition of 1,000 copies, which was sold at gigs.
 As fate would have it a few months later Mick Moore would join Blitzkrieg and think nothing of asking for credit for a song he little knows will go places!

 Gary Young would go on to jam with Stevie Agnew the son of Pete Agnew from Nazareth.
 1991's 10 Years Of Blitzkrieg is a MLP.